 Stage 4 reading - Vocabulary in context

-Students explore and use precise vocabulary in a wide range of contexts.
+Students will explore and use precise vocabulary in a wide range of contexts.
 Students examine vocabulary elements such as morphology, and how nuance and connotation can impact meaning.

 - EN4-1A: responds to and composes texts for understanding, interpretation, critical analysis, imaginative expression and pleasure

 - EN4-2A: effectively uses a widening range of processes, skills, strategies and knowledge for responding to and composing texts in different media and technologies